 Because pineapples are a low-pectin fruit, this jam recipe does require added pectin to help it set up.
 I've linked some options in this post so you can make sure you have the right type of pectin, but if you're in the store just look for "rapid-set" or "classic" pectin in the canning or baking section of your grocery store.

 Canning might seem like a big, laborious process that requires lots of specialized equipment, but it can actually be done small scale — just be careful with the boiling water and slippery tongs.
+This is the process I learned in pastry school, and it's super easy.

 If you're going to use your jam immediately, you don't need to take this step.
 But if you're planning on keeping it for a while before use, or are giving it as a gift, this step creates an airtight seal and ensures it remains safe to eat for a year or more.